DVillers77/HTML-AND-CSS-PROJECTS/ASSIGNMENT_INDEX.md

 ## Section 3: WEB DEVELOPMENT FUNDAMENTALS
 ---

-### Subsection B: INTRODUCTION TO JAVASCRIPT AND OBJECT-ORIENTED PROGRAM
+### Subsection B: INTRODUCTION TO JAVASCRIPT AND OBJECT-ORIENTED PROGRAMMING

 #### Step 107: BASIC HTML AND JAVASCRIPT ASSIGNMENT - Simple Alert Box
 * **Objective:** Create an HTML file that uses JavaScript to display an alert box.